rmoralespp/flask_typed_routes/README.md

 ### Interactive API docs

-You can OpenApi schema generated by `flask_typed_routes` with any OpenApi tools to generate interactive API docs for your Flask application.
-In this example we will use the `swagger-ui-py` library.
+You can generate interactive API docs for your Flask application using OpenAPI schema generated by `flask_typed_routes` with any OpenAPI UI library.
+For example, you can use `swagger-ui-py` to generate the API docs.

 ```bash
 pip install swagger-ui-py  # ignore if already installed